Jetsurf/jet-bot/README.md

 # Splatnet/Music Bot
 Splatnet/Music bot was originally created in 2017 to be a music/soundclip playing bot.
-It has evolved into its primary purpose of fetching data about Splatoon 2 maps/Splatnet to help discord servers to access this information quickly.
+It has evolved into its primary purpose of fetching info from Nintendo Switch Online

+- Splatoon 2: Rotation info, Splatnet gameplay stats, ordering gear and notifications of specific gear arriving in the store
+- Animal Crossing New Horizons: Passports
+- Splatoon 3 Support is planned

 ## Installation